katherinekaplan/MPApopulationmodels/README.md

 # MPApopulationmodels

 The R package 'MPApopulationmodels' contains several functions that can be used to project population responses to marine protected areas (MPAs).
+Each function generates a Leslie matrix that is used to project changes in the population over time.
 Input parameters including life history characteristics and a prior fishing mortality rate are required to use the functions described.
 Each function is also documented in R and can be searched once the package is downloaded into R by typing ??function_name.
 The input and output for each function can be found in the R documentation.
 Below I provide a brief summary of the utility of each function.

 The following functions are available from this package: